wraith13/jsonarch.old/README.md

-# jsonarch
+# Jsonarch

-jsonarch is JSON to JSON processor.
+Jsonarch is JSON to JSON processor.

 🚧 UNDER CONSTRUCTION 🚧